-Option 1 treats the total catch value (40.70 million pounds (18,463 mt)) from the 7-year constant fishing mortality rebuilding plan as an ABC.
-Option 2 treats the total catch value from the 7-year constant fishing mortality rebuilding plan as an OFL proxy, (resulting in an ABC of 19.44 million pounds (8,816 mt), which allows for a scientific uncertainty buffer through the ABC calculations risk policy spreadsheet.
-For 2022-2023, staff recommends Option 2, which includes an ABC of 19.44 million pounds (8,816 mt).
+Option 1 treats the total catch value (2022 = 40.70 million pounds (18,463 mt) and 2023 = 43.36 million pounds (19,667 mt)) from the 7-year constant fishing mortality rebuilding plan as an ABC.
+Option 2 treats the total catch value from the 7-year constant fishing mortality rebuilding plan as an OFL proxy (resulting in an ABC of 25.26 million pounds (11,460 mt) for 2022 and 30.62 million pounds (13,890 mt) for 2023), which allows for a scientific uncertainty buffer through the ABC calculations risk policy spreadsheet.
+Ultimately, staff recommends Option 2, which includes an ABC of 25.26 million pounds (11,460 mt) for 2023.

-The Council and ASMFC's Bluefish Board approved a 7-year constant fishing mortality rebuilding plan with higher associated catches than the P\ Council risk policy rebuilding plan.
-The preferred rebuilding plan projects total catch at 40.70 million pounds for 2022.
+The Council and ASMFC's Bluefish Board approved a 7-year constant fishing mortality rebuilding plan with higher associated catches than the P Council risk policy rebuilding plan.
+The preferred rebuilding plan projects total catch at 40.56 million pounds for 2022.
 This projected total catch is not an ABC or OFL, but instead the resulting total catch when fishing at the highest possible F to rebuild in 7 years.
-Typically, the assessment scientist projects at $F{MSY}$ , which is a target that cannot be exceeded because it is associated with an OFL.
+Typically, the assessment scientist projects at F{MSY} , which is a target that cannot be exceeded because it is associated with an OFL.
 By using the 7-year constant F rebuilding plan, the Council has chosen a new "OFL proxy".
 This new level of F cannot be exceeded since the goal is to rebuild in 7 years.
-Therefore, the SSC may want to consider applying the risk policy to this new OFL proxy since there is a new F target, which is no longer $F{MSY}$ .
+Therefore, the SSC may want to consider applying the risk policy to this new OFL proxy since there is a new F target, which is no longer F{MSY} .
 Ultimately, by being more conservative and fishing below the targeted F, rebuilding may occur more quickly.
 Fishing above the targeted F will likely result in total catch that does not achieve a rebuilt status within 7 years.